-The next thing Podio will ask you is who will be part of the business.
+Podio will next ask you who will be part of the business.

 You will then have to enter a name for your workspace.

-Ideally, use your real estate business name and select private, so you have a bit more control over who can join the workspace (your business).
+Ideally, use your real estate business name and select private, so you have more control over who can join the workspace (your business).

-Depending on which role they have in your real estate business, you can give them regular access or admin access.
+Depending on their role in your real estate business, you can give them regular or admin access.

 2) Podio Real Estate Setup Without Using Premade Apps and Templates (for Realtors)

-If you want to set Podio up from scratch without using premade apps and templates, you’ll first need to think about what data and features you will actually need.
+If you want to set Podio up from scratch without using premade apps and templates, you’ll first need to consider what data and features you need.

-There are some real estate business aspects that are quite similar from realtor to realtor, but then there are also ones that are likely more specific to your individual needs.
+Some real estate business aspects are similar for realtors, but there are also ones that are likely more specific to your needs.

-By the way, this is also something you will need when you want to customize a premade Podio app or template for real estate.
+You will also need this when you want to customize a premade Podio app or template for real estate.

-In the first case, you will know what to add and in the second case, you will know what to get rid of or customize further.
+In the first case, you will know what to add; in the second, you will know what to eliminate or customize further.